Lu Edmonds: Rock music

+The Damned 1977–1978

 Edmonds first came to prominence as a member of the Damned, playing guitar on their second album, 1977's Music For Pleasure.
 It was the rest of the band that nicknamed him "Lu"—short for "Lunatic".
 Billed simply as "Lu" while with the Damned, subsequent bands billed him as Lu Edmonds (or occasionally "Lu Knee").

+The Edge 1978–1980

+Edmonds was the guitarist/vocalist in new-wave band the Edge.
+This band also featured drummer Jon Moss, (whom Edmonds met in the Damned, and who went on to become the drummer in Culture Club), bassist Glyn Havard (who played in the prog-rock band Jade Warrior) and keyboardist Gavin Povey (who later played with UK virtuoso guitarist Albert Lee in Albert Lee & Hogan's Heroes).
+They released one album, Square 1 and three singles.

+Other

 He has played in Public Image Ltd, the Spizzles, the Mekons, Shriekback, as a Bloke in Billy Bragg & the Blokes as well as on tracks by the Waterboys and Kirsty MacColl.
 He also co-wrote songs with MacColl for her first album and played lead guitar on her first single "They Don't Know" (and also on the cover of that song by comedian Tracey Ullman).

-In 1979 Edmonds was guitarist/vocalist in new-wave band the Edge.
-This band also featured drummer Jon Moss, (whom Edmonds met in the Damned, and who went on to become the drummer in Culture Club), bassist Glyn Havard (who played in proto neo-age prog-rock gods Jade Warrior) and keyboardist Gavin Povey (who later played with UK virtuoso guitarist Albert Lee in Albert Lee & Hogan's Heroes).